Short-term Disability Insurance

 As a newly eligible employee, you may enroll online in MyU within 30 days of employment without providing medical evidence of insurability.
 The new coverage amount becomes effective the first day of the month following your first day of employment.

 If you have an existing amount of short-term disability insurance, you will be able to add more coverage without evidence of insurability during Open Enrollment in November.
-You can add up to $200 of coverage provided that you do not exceed 66.67% of your salary.
+You can add up to $200 of coverage provided that you do not exceed 66.67% of your covered compensation.
 The new insurance amount will be effective on January 1 of the new plan year.

 Benefits are paid from the first day of a disability due to an accident, or the eighth day of a disability due to sickness or pregnancy, if your claim is approved.
 The maximum duration of benefits for a disability is 26 weeks.